 Every month, our literary critic puts a work through a kaleidoscope, collecting the images it projects and reconstructing their diffractions.
 Even if the flashes of genius turn out to be shards of glass.

-Every month, our literary critic puts a work through a kaleidoscope, collecting the images it projects and rendering their diffractions.
-Even if the flashes of light...
+Every month, our literary critic puts a work through a kaleidoscope, to collect the images it projects and...

 It's no surprise that literary critics devour tons of books.
 However, in this chronicle, the one who devours the object of his work is not him, but a modest, intrepid employee of a car junkyard.